mjp41/cpython/Doc/regions.md

 * An operation to promote an object into a region.
 * This requires tracking the number of references from local objects to a region (as described above) called the "local reference count", LRC.

-### Phase 4: Write barrier
+### Phase 4: Maintaining region invariants

+As the heap evolves, we need to detect changes and update the region status of objects.
-A write-barrier that ensures the region's local reference count is maintained.
+To do this, we use a write-barrier that ensures the region's local reference count is maintained.

 The following cases (that may overlap) need to be handled: